 Guest Blogger Ben on French School Exchange

-Reality: You’re staying in the home of people whom you may have never have met before and who might not speak English, so, yes, it may feel strange at first.
+Reality: You’re staying in the home of people whom you may have never met before and who might not speak English, so, yes, it may feel strange at first.
 However, by the second day neither I nor any of my classmates reported feeling awkward in our host families’ homes.

 Once my host dad walked in, he immediately addressed a matter of great importance: how to operate the TV remote.
 The house was full when my older host brother arrived home.
-We sat around the living room table eating a snack.
+We sat around the living room table while eating a snack.
 They asked me questions, I asked them questions, they had their own side conversations that I could listen to, and it all felt natural.
 I slipped right into the family circle effortlessly—there was even extra room on the couch for me!

 homestays and exchanges partner